Rinat14/TodoList-in-VueJS/README.md

-# Todo list in Vue.js 3
+# Todo list in Vue.js 3 with Tailwind CSS

 ## Project setup
 ```